For more information visit the Minnesota Department of Commerce. View the Energy info Center’s Home Energy Guide.

 Yes, there will be a service charge for us to do this or you may choose to repair it yourself.
 Call for details.

-Use 1 ½ inch or larger pvc pipe for maximum pumping capacity.
-Do not use the 1 ¼ “ or 1 ½” corrugated flexible tubing foound at home improvement centers and hardware stores.
+Use 1 ½ inch or larger PVC pipe for maximum pumping capacity.
+Do not use the 1 ¼ “ or 1 ½” corrugated flexible tubing found at home improvement centers and hardware stores.
 It restricts the water too much and causes back pressure.
 This creates hardship for the pump and cuts into the pumping capacity.

 One is primary pump discharge and the other one is for the optional emergency backup pump discharge.